 Work towards better resource management through appropriate allocation of resources.

-Central Valley Water Board imposes reasonable provisions collectively for the Management Zone, and its permittee participants, that recognize the need to prioritize nitrate management activities over time for compliance with the Nitrate Control Program and the SNMP’s Management Goals.
+Central Valley Water Board imposes reasonable provisions collectively for the Management Zone, and its permittee participants, that recognize the need to prioritize nitrate management activities over time for compliance with the Salt and Nitrate Control Program Management Goals.

-TABLE N-5.A: PATHWAY A, SUMMARY SCHEDULE FOR IMPLEMENTATION
+TABLE N-5.A: PATH A, SUMMARY SCHEDULE FOR IMPLEMENTATION